moq-wg/moq-transport/draft-lcurley-moq-transport.md

 TODO: register the URI scheme and the ALPN

-TODO: the MOQT spec should establish the IANA registration table for MOQT Streaming Formats.
+TODO: the MOQT spec should establish the IANA registration table for Media Over QUIC Transport Streaming Formats.
 Each MOQT streaming format can then register its type in that table.
 The MOQT Streaming Format type MUST be carried as the leading varint in catalog track objects.

 # Contributors